SalimCastellanos/CarmenRest-VertX/README.md

 ### Main Features

 ##### Feature #1: Easily create http endpoint handler methods in Java classes to be served by Vertx
-Simply call CarmenRestVertx.scan(strPackage) and annotate your methods.
+Simply call CarmenRestVertx.initScan(vertx, router, jwt, PACKAGE); and annotate your methods.
 Instantiate the handling class(es) in your verticle and you're ready to go!

 Example constructor of handling class: